Adam Kubert: Career

-Adam Kubert began his comics career as a letterer for DC Comics.
+Adam Kubert began his comics career as an occasional letterer for DC Comics in late 1977.
+His first credited work as a colorist came in 1982, in the Dr. Fate backup feature in The Flash #310.
 His first credited artwork for the company is the story "Gremlins" published in Sgt.
 Rock #394 (Nov.
 1984).
 In 1988, Adam Kubert drew the Jezebel Jade limited series, a spin-off from the Jonny Quest series, for Comico.
 He collaborated with his brother on Adam Strange (1990) and the Batman Versus Predator intercompany crossover (1992).

 Marvel Comics

 Adam Kubert is known for his work at Marvel Comics.
 From 1993 to 1996 he illustrated 17 issues of writer Larry Hama's run on Wolverine between issues #75 to 102.
-His first issue on the series featured the aftereffects of Magneto removing the adamantium from Wolverine's body.
+His first issue on the series featured the after-effects of Magneto removing the adamantium from Wolverine's body.
 Kubert drew the Weapon X limited series as part of the "Age of Apocalypse" storyline in 1995.
 The following year, he drew the Onslaught: X-Men and Onslaught: Marvel Universe one-shots which lead into the "Heroes Reborn" crossover.
 From 1997 to 1998 he illustrated 12 issues of Peter David's run on The Incredible Hulk from #454 to 467, as well as the -1 issue (July 1997).
-From late 1998 to early 1999 Kubert drew X-Men #81 - 84, on which he was teamed up with European colorist Richard Isanove, who subsequently followed Kubert to Ultimate X-Men, employing the pencils-to-color approach seen on most of Ultimate X-Men covers.
+From late 1998 to early 1999 Kubert drew X-Men #81 - 84, on which he was teamed up with European colourist Richard Isanove, who subsequently followed Kubert to Ultimate X-Men, employing the pencils-to-color approach seen on most of Ultimate X-Men covers.

 In 2001, Kubert drew the new Ultimate X-Men title, penciling the first four issues, and then illustrating 16 various issues beginning with #7, before leaving the title with issue #33 (July 2003).
 In 2004, he began a run on Ultimate Fantastic Four, once again with writers Mark Millar and Brian Michael Bendis, illustrating that series' first six issues, and then issues 13-18.